 Rocky Mountain spotted fever (RMSF) is caused by infection with a bacterium called Rickettsia rickettsii.
-The initial illness symptoms are similar to those of ehrlichiosis or anaplasmosis.
-Up to 25% of untreated RMSF cases may be fatal.
+The initial symptoms of illness are similar to those of ehrlichiosis or anaplasmosis and are characterized by a sudden onset of symptoms that can be fatal if not treated.